Foulest/Chatter/README.md

 (and only the active window).

-Chatter supports case-sensitive inputs for chatters to specify input duration: **uppercase** messages hold buttons down for one second and doubles mouse movement distance; **lowercase** messages press buttons once and moves half the distance.
+Chatter supports case-sensitive inputs for chatters to specify input duration: **uppercase** messages hold buttons down for one second and doubles mouse movement distance; **lowercase** messages press buttons once and moves the mouse at half the distance.

 ## Getting Help